-Master Gardeners staff an Information Desk where home gardeners get personal answers to their garden questions.
-Our volunteer staff promotes successful gardening experiences and sustainable gardening practices by providing home gardeners with research based information from the University of California and other academic or government institutions.
-The volunteers have access to an extensive library, University of California Agricultural Advisors, university internet sites and a stereoscope for researching home gardening problems.
+The Master Gardeners Information Desk offers customized advice to home gardeners about their garden problems.
+Our volunteer staff promotes sustainable gardening practices supported by research-based information from the University of California and other academic or government institutions.
+The volunteers have access to an extensive library, UCCE Advisors, university internet sites, and a stereoscope for identifying and researching home gardening problems.

 Plant specimens should be fresh and submitted in sealed plastic bags.
 Include leaves, stems, roots, flowers and fruits when possible.

-Insects that are submitted for identification should be in alive and in plastic bags or plastic jars with secure lids.
+Insects that are submitted for identification should be alive (if possible) and in plastic bags or jars with secure lids.

-If you phone or email your questions and can get to the office but not when it is open, you can leave your sample, labeled with your name and contact information, in the drop-box in front of the office.
-Please fill out the goldenrod-colored specimen card with your name, phone number, email address plus information about the problem.
-Be sure to fill out both sides of the card.
+If you cannot get to our office when it is open, please leave your sample, labeled with your name and contact information, in the drop-box in front of the office.
+Please fill out the gold-colored form with your contact information and information about the sample.
+Be sure to fill out both sides of the form.

-Please be ready to answer these questions.
-If emailing your diagnosis request, include this information in your email.
+Please be ready to answer the questions below when you visit the information desk.
+If you email us, include this information in your email.
 In any case, provide as much information as you can.